 Nga was held for over six months in pretrial detention.
 Before her arrest, she had complained about years of official harassment.
 In 2014, assailants attacked her with metal bars while she rode a bicycle with her children, breaking her left arm and right leg, according to news reports.

 Her lawyer, Ha Huy Son, said Nga’s health had deteriorated due to an aggravated mucosal condition and that prison authorities had denied her medical treatment for the ailment.

 He wrote in an October 3, 2017, Facebook post that authorities held her in solitary confinement for five days and barred family prison visits as punishment for her decision to appeal her conviction.

 In March 2018, Nga was transferred to Gia Trung prison in Gia Lao province, located over 1,000 kilometers from her home province, according to news reports.
 This relocation tactic is often used to isolate political prisoners from their families and networks of support, according to The 88 Project, an advocacy group that monitors the situations of Vietnamese political prisoners.

 In August 2018, Amnesty International reported that Nga had been physically beaten by a cellmate who had made death threats against her.
 The 88 Project reported that prison authorities had not responded to the security threat and said Nga suspected they had put the cellmate with her in an attempt to force her to confess to the charges on which she was convicted.

-Nga’s husband, Phan Van Phong, sent an appeal to the prison in Gia Trung, claiming the prison’s actions against Nga were in violation of the UN Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (UNCAT), which Vietnam has ratified.
-As of late 2018, Nga was still being held at Gia Trung prison in Gia Lai province, according to the 88 Project.
+Nga’s husband, Phan Van Phong, sent an appeal to the prison in Gia Trung, claiming the prison’s actions against Nga were in violation of the U.N.
+Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, which Vietnam has ratified.